Hodge-Gromov-Witten theory: Smooth hypersurfaces in weighted projective spaces

-\begin{rem} Theorem \ref{HGWinv} is also valid in higher genus, but it is not interesting as the right-hand side is multiplied by the $r$-th power of the Euler class of the Hodge bundle, and we know its square is zero for positive genus. \end{rem}
+\begin{rem} Theorem~\ref{HGWinv} is also valid in higher genus, but that case is not interesting as the right-hand side is multiplied by the $\supth{r}$ power of the Euler class of the Hodge bundle, and we know its square is zero for positive genus. \end{rem}

-\begin{rem} Theorem \ref{HGWinv} yields an explicit formula for genus-$0$ Gromov--Witten invariants of $X$ as a sum over dual graphs.
-Indeed, such a formula is known for every smooth toric DM stack, e.g.~in \cite{Liu}, and $\widetilde{\cP}$ is one such item.
+\begin{rem} Theorem~\ref{HGWinv} yields an explicit formula for genus zero Gromov--Witten invariants of $X$ as a sum over dual graphs.
+Indeed, such a formula is known for every smooth toric DM stack, see \textit{e.g.}~\cite{Liu}, and~$\widetilde{\cP}$ is such an item.
 Moreover, the complexity of the space $\widetilde{\cP}$ only comes from loop polynomials.
 In particular, when it is possible to represent the hypersurface $X$ by a Thom--Sebastiani sum of chain polynomials, we can simplify the formula to

 in the Chow ring of $\overline{\cM}_{0,n}$. \end{rem}